Common Questions about BYU CAPS Internship

 This internship looks really good on paper, is it really that good?

-With the feedback of previous interns and the efforts that faculty and staff make to continually improve the program we would have to respond with a resounding Yes!
+With the feedback of previous interns and the efforts that faculty and staff make to continually improve the program, we would have to respond with a resounding Yes!
+We are highly invested in training and hope our interns have a positive experience on their personal journey of becoming the therapists and psychologists they desire to become.

 What recreational opportunities does the Provo area offer?